The Bomber Traverse Map

 The Bomber Traverse is an informal hut-to-hut wilderness backpacking route in the Talkeetna Mountains of Alaska.
 The purpose of the Bomber Traverse Map is to aid wilderness travel by indicating general backcountry routes and hut locations, by codifying locally-accepted names for peaks and other features, and by documenting rapid changes in glaciation.

-In August 2012 a group of four hikers, including myself, set out from the MCA Rainery (Mint) Hut to climb Bombardment Pass, cross Penny Royal and Bomber Glaciers, and return to our cars via the Reed Lakes trail.
-We planned to climb over an alpine pass between Penny Royal Glacier and Bomber Glacier known as “Bomber in a Day Gap” because it allows a truncated version of the Bomber Traverse that can be completed faster than the entire trip.
-When we set out we expected a challenge: the Traverse climbs tall, teetering boulder fields and crosses glaciers.
-We weren’t expecting our maps to lead us–literally–off a cliff.
+In August 2012, I set out with a group of three other hikers from the MCA Rainery (Mint) Hut to climb Backdoor Gap, cross Pennyroyal and Bomber Glaciers, and return to our cars via the Reed Lakes trail.
+We planned to cross a pass between the glaciers known as “Bomber in a Day Gap” because it allows a truncated version of the Bomber Traverse that shaves some time and distance from the full traverse.
+When we set out we expected a challenge: the Talkeetnas are riddled with loose rock, steep slopes and glacial ice.
+But we weren’t expecting our maps to lead us–literally–off a cliff.

-We crossed Penny Royal Glacier in a flurry of August snow, and scrambled to the top of the rocky pass leading to Bomber Glacier.
-On the current USGS maps, this pass appeared as a shallow ribbon of rock between the two sweeping masses of Penny Royal and Bomber Glaciers.
-But as we climbed down toward Bomber Glacier, we realized something was wrong.
-The terrain rolled over more and more steeply, and we found ourselves threading around steep ledges of glacier-carved granite.
-The scree was loose, wet, and covered in slippery snow.
+We crossed Pennyroyal in a flurry of August snow, and scrambled to the top of the rocky pass leading to Bomber Glacier.
+On our USGS maps, this pass appeared to be a shallow ribbon of rock between the two sweeping masses of ice.
+But as we climbed down toward Bomber Glacier, the terrain rolled over more and more abruptly and we found ourselves threading steep, wet ledges of glacier-carved granite strewn with loose rock and slippery snow.

-Just a few dozen feet above Bomber Glacier, disaster nearly struck.
-One of our group slipped, tumbled down the rocky face, bounced over a deep randkluft (a crevasse-like feature formed when the top of a glacier melts away form the rock headwall behind it) and landed on the glacier.
+Just a few dozen feet above Bomber Glacier, one of our group slipped, tumbled down the rocky face, bounced over a deep randkluft (a crevasse-like feature formed when the top of a glacier melts away from the headwall behind it) and landed on the glacier.
 She was unhurt but shaken, and after we made sure everyone was safe we asked the unavoidable question:

 Where the %&$#?@ did this cliff come from?

-A look at the USGS maps and the surrounding terrain features provided the answer: the glaciers had receded.
-And not just a little bit, but dramatically.
-Bomber Glacier, which we were now standing on, had lost about a third of its length since the current maps were made, and likely well over a hundred feet of depth.
+A look at the USGS maps and the surrounding terrain features quickly provided the answer: the glaciers had receded.
+A lot.
+The glacier we were standing on had lost about a third of its length since our maps were made, and at least a hundred feet of depth.
 The cliffs we had struggled down had always been there, but until recently they’d been hidden under glacial ice.

-Glacial recession in the Talkeetna Mountains is more than a collection of abstract scientific data points.
+Glacial recession in the Talkeetna Mountains is more than a collection of abstract data points.
 Our experience in 2012 demonstrated that for Alaska outdoorspeople, deglaciation is a practical issue with major implications for safe travel.
-The Bomber Traverse Map was created primarily to communicate the effects and importance of glacial change so that backpackers can move more capably through this remote wilderness area.

 The Bomber Traverse Map – The Basics

-The 2016 USGS maps were used because their elevation data seems more accurate than previous maps, and includes topographic changes caused by glacial recession.
-However, the 2016 maps provide their own challenges: many permanent lakes that had been included in older USGS maps are missing, as are many man-made landmarks such as old mine sites and buildings.
-And while the 2016 maps do contain more accurate representations of glaciers in their current states, they are already somewhat outdated and some glaciers–such as the large, crevasse-riddled Wintergreen Glacier–are missing entirely.
+I used the 2016 USGS maps because their elevation data is generally more accurate than previous maps, and includes topographic changes caused by glacial recession.
+However, the 2016 maps provide their own challenges and frustrations: many lakes that had been included in older USGS maps are missing, as are many man-made landmarks such as old mine sites.
+And while the 2016 maps do contain more accurate representations of glaciers in their current states, they are already significantly outdated and some glaciers–such as the large, crevasse-riddled Wintergreen Glacier–are missing entirely.

 The Bomber Traverse Map therefore attempts to improve upon the 2016 maps both by adding additional information and by correcting clear mistakes.